openstack/charm-deployment-guide/deploy-guide/source/configure-openstack.rst

 For the non-admin case, we'll create a single domain with a single project and single user.

+The tasks on this page should be performed on the host where the Juju client is installed.

 Install the OpenStack clients
 -----------------------------